 In most instances’ businesses are experiencing one of three problems.
 Over the years we have come up with different terms, change, transformation, strategy, sales, product fit, disruption.
 But ultimately, most problems facing a FinTech founder can be distilled to the following:

-REVENUE and SCALE
+REVENUE - Sales and Growth

 It surprises me how few people know or can estimate their value to a business.
 I often hear the term “Value Add” dropped in resumes and interviews.
 Yet when I ask how?
 I am met with a blank stare.